cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/git.rst

 For problems with FutureSystems please email `help@futuresystems.org <help@futuresystems.org>`_.
-Be aware that the assistant instructors are not recipiants of these emails so please carbon copy them so that they are aware of your issue.
+Be aware that the assistant instructors are not recipients of these emails so please carbon copy them so that they are aware of your issue.

 .. note::